spacetelescope/drizzlepac/doc/source/singlevisit.rst

 Any observation which meets any of these criteria are flagged to be ignored (not processed).
+An exception has been allowed for data where the OBSTYPE keyword is equal to SPECTROSCOPIC and FILTER (or FILTER1, FILTER2) is equal to Grism or Prism.
+The Grism/Prism
+SVM FLT/FLC data are retained to reconcile the active WCS between the Grism/Prism images and any valid direct exposures obtained with the same detector.
 In addition, any data taken where the FGSLOCK keyword contains 'COARSE' or 'GY' will be flagged as potentially compromised in the comments generated during processing.

 All observations which are alignable based on these criteria are then passed along as a table to create the SVM products.
 Those inputs which can be